 Forest Resources Plan

-On February 24, 2015, the Crow Wing County Board approved the Forest Resources Plan for the Tax Forfeited lands of Crow Wing County.
+On February 24, 2015, the Crow Wing County Board approved the Forest Resources Plan (PDF) for the Tax Forfeited lands of Crow Wing County.
 This plan covers the use and management of the roughly 105,000 acres of tax-forfeited lands in Crow Wing County.
 The plan describes the resource base and sets forth the County's strategic approach for land and resource management.

 The plan serves the following purposes and benefits: